 Your toxic mood probably affects the people around you more than you realize.
 It’s important to apologize for your emotional state and rebuild the relationships with the people you care about.

-While it may seem easier to just cut everyone off that disagrees with you or calls you out on your habits, try to remember they are only trying to help you.
+While it may seem easier to just cut off everyone who disagrees with you or calls you out on your unpleasant behavior or toxic habits, try to remember they are only trying to help you.

 Rather than being passive-aggressive or using other avoidance techniques, it’s better to address why your feelings result in toxic actions.